nicanthoni/project-weather-dashboard/README.md

 ## How to use?
 Open the deployed application to begin.
+To view a city's current weather and their forecasted weather for the next 5 days, type the city name into the search bar and press enter.
+Buttons will persist below said search bar, which represent city's you have already searched for.
+You can click these buttons to revisit the city's weather/forecasted weather.

 ## License